openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 the `--mean_values`, `scales_values`, `--layout`, and other parameters described in [Embedding Preprocessing Computation](prepare_model/Additional_Optimizations.md).

-Model Optimizer provides compression parameter `--data_type` to generate IR of `FP16` data type.
+Model Optimizer's compression parameter `--data_type` allows to generate IR of the `FP16` data type.
 For more details, please refer to [Compression of a Model to FP16](prepare_model/FP16_Compression.md).

 To get the full list of conversion parameters available in Model Optimizer, run the following command: